New COVID cases drop statewide for third day in a row; 37 new cases in Valley

 There were 1,962 Pennsylvania residents hospitalized due to COVID-19 as of noon Thursday, down 10 from Wednesday.
 Hospitalizations peaked on Dec.
 16 at 6,346.
 Last spring’s peak was 2,600 in mid-April.

-Statewide there were 421 residents being treated in intensive care units (ICUs), down a dozen from Wednesday, while 229 patients were being treated on ventilators, down 10.
+Statewide there were 421 residents being treated in intensive care units (ICUs), down 12 from Wednesday, while 229 patients were being treated on ventilators, down 10.

 In Valley health care facilities, 56 patients were being treated for the novel coronavirus, down two from Wednesday.